-K-Star maintains a formal training program consisting of internal and external resources to facilitate new hire training and ongoing professional development through KKR's Percipio and KnowB4 platforms.
+K-Star maintains a formal training program consisting of internal and external resources to facilitate new hire training and ongoing professional development through KKR University.
 The company requires special servicing employees to complete 40 hours of training annually, inclusive of mandatory required compliance and cybersecurity training.
-During 2023, special servicing employees completed an average of approximately 40 hours of training per employee, consistent with company goals.
+During 2024, special servicing employees completed an average of more than 40 hours of training per employee, consistent with company goals.
 Employees are required to certify their attendance and completion of training courses through an online portal monitored by the K-Star compliance group.
 Management and team leaders are provided quarterly reports to monitor employee compliance with required training goals.